Parth7864/clippy/README.md

 ## Usage

-### Note: I would suggest cloning this repository instead of installing directly from the pypi website because I have not tested it yet on multiple systems.
-It would mostly work.

-Clone this repo or install from pypi, then run the installation script and grant permissions if needed using chmod.
+Clone this repo, install the python wheel release or install from pypi, then run the installation script and grant permissions if needed using chmod.
 The installation script will create a program that automatically translates simple, user-friendly commands into the actual python command.
 Then, follow the commands listed in the 'Commands' section.

 Run with no arguments to open the interactive menu (TUI):